rwygand/rogue-stravaganza/Design.md

 Unamed Game is a game about destroying the GDP of a fictional nation-state in the throes of late-stage capitalism.
 It is a top-down, tile-based, 2D rogue-lite.
 The adventurer will be given a set number of rounds to annihilate the economy by wandering the map and placing tiles, via cards.

 A round ends when the player is captured by the corpo-fascist State and imprisoned.
+Similarly, the player can choose to end a round by returning to their base of operations.

+Between rounds there may be some meta-progression.
+This is TBD.

 ## Characters

-The player controls one character in the quest to eradicate GDP.
+The player controls one character on a quest to eradicate GDP.
 The game is initially limited to a single class, though additional classes may be added Classes will have customized card sets and unique abilities.

-The player may encounter helpful NPCs in their wanderings of the procedurally generated State.
+The player may encounter helpful NPCs in their wanderings of the procedurally generated map.

+Examples of friendlies:
+* Hippy chick
+* Crypto-anarchist

 The player will also encounter the agents of oppressive order who will seek to capture and imprison them.

+Examples of enemies:
+* Neo-neo-nazis
+* Killer drones

 ## Story